udelcodes/udelcodes.github.io/crypto2.md

 ## Wacky Encryption

-First, let's check out this [Wacky Encryption](https://codepen.io/AndyNovo/full/jOWqrYQ) made by our awesome professor Dr. Andy Novocin.
+First, let's check out this [Wacky Encryption](https://codepen.io/AndyNovo/full/jOWqrYQ).
 Click on the link above and it will open a web app that lets you encode messages based on a specific starting seed, or a starting number.
 This web app incorporates 2 main ideas that we hope you understand by the end of the lesson: randomness and mixing letters with numbers.